Chicago-Fisicos/polar-cartesian-converter/README.md

 # Coordinate Converter

-This is a simple coordinate conversion application built using Python and Streamlit.
+This is a simple coordinate conversion application built using Python and Streamlit, that I created for the subject 'Física 1'.
 It allows users to convert from Cartesian to Polar coordinate systems and the other way round.

 ## Features